software-patterns/workshop/projects/software-quality/0000-introduction.md

 change and test and run.

 We all want to write code like this, but most of us don't know how.
+Or rather, we know how, but we don't know what it is we know.
+We can't explain it, and we can't perform on demand.

-Yet all of us have, at some point, created code that has this amazing quality, seemingly by accident.
+Yet many of us have, at some point, created code that has this amazing quality, seemingly by accident.
 The quality emerges when we forget ourselves, when we are working quickly and yet paying such close attention to the work that